-In accordance with the current legislation, foreign individuals or companies have the opportunity to engage in business activities in Bangladesh through either an incorporated or unincorporated entity or branch.
-With the exception of specific industries subject to restrictions, there are generally no limitations on foreign investment in terms of equity participation, property investment, or participation in the capital market.
+In accordance with the current legislation, foreign individuals or companies can engage in business activities in Bangladesh through either an incorporated or unincorporated entity or branch.
+Except for specific industries subject to restrictions, there are generally no limitations on foreign investment in terms of equity participation, property investment, or participation in the capital market.